 But before we delve further into this topic, it’s important to mention that dog arthritis supplements cannot correct structural damage to your dog’s joints.
 Dog arthritis supplements may help alleviate pain, rebuild some cartilage, restore joint fluid, but these supplements will not heal calcium deposits, cartilage tears, scar tissue or contour changes to the dog’s bones and joints.

 In Short, What is Dog Arthritis?

 Just like in humans, there are various types of arthritis a dog can get.
-The most common type is age-related osteoarthritis.
-Over time, cartilage cells can die off and this process releases enzymes that cause inflammation and lead to excess joint fluid being released.
+The most common type is the age-related osteoarthritis.
+Over time, cartilage cells can die off and this process releases enzymes that cause inflammation and lead to the excess joint fluid being released.
 Due to inflammation, the space between joints becomes narrow and the bone underneath deteriorates.
 Ultimately, the joint does not function as it should, and this can cause pain that can lead to inactivity and a host of other problems.

 Different Types of Arthritis Supplements for Dogs

 When it comes to treating your dog’s arthritis with supplements, you have options.
 The truth is that what works well for one dog may not work as well for another, so if you choose only one supplement, keep an open mind to trying another in the event your dog’s arthritis doesn’t respond.